uybinhphan/quiz-nghiep-vu/README.md

 6. **Analytics:** Includes GoatCounter for privacy-friendly analytics.
 7. **Swipe Gesture Support:** Enhances mobile UX with touch-based navigation.

+## Offline Bundle
+- Run `npm run build:offline` to generate a single-file version at `dist/quiz-offline.html`.
+- All JavaScript modules and quiz data are inlined, so the file works completely offline (no network requests).
+- The offline build automatically disables GoatCounter analytics and replaces the CDN confetti script with a lightweight inline fallback.

 ## Data Format and Conversion

 ### Excel Input Format